Formed in North Carolina, Juicy comprised of:

 In 2008, the duo featured new music on i-Tunes under the name Jerry Barnes & Katreese Barnes.

-Katreese won a Emmy in 2007 for writing 'Dick in the Box' with Justin Timberlake.
+Katreese won a Emmy in 2007 for writing 'Special Treat in a Box' with Justin Timberlake.

 She also reached the number 1 slot on Masterbeat.com with Johnathan Peters featuring Katreese.